 Many systemic treatments can be used to treat cervical cancer.

 There are many treatment options available.

 For early-stage cancers, either radiation therapy or surgery alone is usually used.
 Both of these treatments are equally effective in treating early-stage cervical carcinoma.

 A combination of chemotherapy and radiation therapy is used to treat larger tumors in women, advanced-stage cancers found only in the pelvis or lymph nodes with cancer cells.

 Metastatic cervical cancer

-Chemotherapy, immunotherapy, and surgery may be used to treat or remove newly affected areas in both the pelvic area and other parts of the body.
-Palliative care will also be important to help relieve symptoms and side effects, especially to relieve pain and other side effects from radiation therapy.
+Chemotherapy, immunotherapy, and surgery are options to treat or remove new areas of cancer in the pelvic region and other parts.
+Palliative care is also essential in order to alleviate side effects and symptoms, particularly pain from radiation therapy.